1926 Padang Panjang earthquakes

 West Sumatra, Dutch East Indies (today Indonesia) was struck by an earthquake doublet on June 28, 1926.
 The first earthquake occurred at 10:23 local time, with an estimated magnitude of 6.7 on the surface-wave magnitude scale with an intensity of IX (Violent) on the Modified Mercalli Intensity Scale.
 Less than three hours later, a second earthquake occurred with a magnitude of 6.4 although it appears to have been less damaging.
-Three hundred and fifty-four people were killed during the first earthquake, with later shocks killing a total of 57 according to local records.
+The first earthquake killed 354 people, with later shocks killing a total of 57 according to local records.